sudheermuthyala/KI/ELB/README.md

 ## Elastic Load Balancing
 - ELB it do two major things
-- It will distribute Incomming traffice
+- It will distribute Incomming traffice to N